franiglesias/php-golden/README.md

 Will generate the snapshot: `__snapshots/TestSomething/should_do_something.snap`

-You can customize the snapshot file name by passing the option `golden.Snapshot("new_snapshot_name")`.
+You can customize the snapshot file name by passing the option `snapshot("new_snapshot_name")`.
 You must do this if you want to have two or more different snapshots in the same test.
-The first one could use the default name.
+The first one could use the default name, but the subsequents will reuse it.
+You can also use this feature for making different tests use the same snapshot.